Search for nonresonant new physics signals in high-mass dilepton events produced in association with b-tagged jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 After correcting the \ttbar MC sample, the residual differences observed in the DY+jets CR represent the mismodeling of the DY+jets MC sample.
-Similar to the \ttbar CR, the SFs from the DY+jets CR are obtained as a function of \Nb.
-These SFs are measured as a difference between data and all SM processes in the DY+jets CR.
-Figure~\ref{fig:DY_CR} shows the comparison between data and all SM processes in the DY+jets CR as a function of \Nb in the dielectron (left) and dimuon (right) channels.
-The data-to-simulation SFs are derived separately for BB and BE categories for each data-taking year.
-In both the dielectron and dimuon channels, the SFs show a slight dependence on \Nb, with values generally close to unity, indicating reasonable agreement between data and simulation.
-The SFs in the 0\PQb final state range from 0.92 to 0.96, while slightly higher variations are observed in the 1\PQb and 2\PQb final states, where the SFs range from 0.92 to 1.10.
-The SFs in the dielectron and dimuon channels are consistent, showing no significant discrepancies between the two CRs.
-All the simulated backgrounds are corrected with the observed SF, and the uncertainty in the SF is taken to be the systematic uncertainty.
-An additional 10\% uncertainty in the SF is included in the systematic uncertainty for DY+jets background in the 1\PQb and 2\PQb final states to cover the deviations of data from prediction, and to take into account any bias because of the low number of events for the DY+jets process in these categories.
+Similar to the \ttbar CR, the $\text{SF}_{\text{DY}}$ from the DY+jets CR are obtained as a function of \Nb.
+These $\text{SF}_{\text{DY}}$s are measured as a difference between data and all SM processes in the DY+jets CR.
+Figure~\ref{fig:DY_CR} shows the comparison between data and all SM processes in the DY+jets CR as a function of \Nb in the $\Pe\Pe$ (left) and $\PGm\PGm$ (right) channels.
+The data-to-simulation $\text{SF}_{\text{DY}}$s are derived separately for BB and BE categories for each data-taking year.
+In both the $\Pe\Pe$ and $\PGm\PGm$ channels, the $\text{SF}_{\text{DY}}$s show a slight dependence on \Nb, with values generally close to unity, indicating reasonable agreement between data and simulation.
+The $\text{SF}_{\text{DY}}$s in the 0\PQb final state range from 0.92 to 0.96, while slightly higher variations are observed in the 1\PQb and 2\PQb final states, where the $\text{SF}_{\text{DY}}$s range from 0.92 to 1.10.
+The $\text{SF}_{\text{DY}}$s in the $\Pe\Pe$ and $\PGm\PGm$ channels are consistent, showing no significant discrepancies between the two CRs.
+All the simulated backgrounds are corrected with the observed $\text{SF}_{\text{DY}}$, and the associated statistical uncertainty in the $\text{SF}_{\text{DY}}$ is taken to be the systematic uncertainty.
+An additional 10\% uncertainty in the $\text{SF}_{\text{DY}}$ is included in the systematic uncertainty for DY+jets background in the 1\PQb and 2\PQb final states to cover the deviations of data from prediction, and to take into account any bias because of the low number of events for the DY+jets process in these categories.